sc1248/molssi_best-_practices_2021/README.md

 A python package for analysing&visualizing  molecular files, Molissi.
 This package has a fuctions module.

 This  respository is curently under development.
-To do a developmental install, download this repository
+To do a developmental install, download this repository --- lol ----

 ### Copyright